pandas-dev/pandas/doc/source/missing_data.rst

 NA groups in GroupBy are automatically excluded.
 This behavior is consistent with R, for example.

+See the groupby section :ref:`here <groupby.missing>` for more information.

 Cleaning / filling missing data
 --------------------------------